Girmay Zahilay: King County Council

-He announced his County Council District 2 campaign in February 2019, becoming the first challenger to six-term incumbent Larry Gossett since 2005.
+Zahilay announced his campaign for the King County Council in February 2019, becoming the first challenger to six-term District 2 incumbent Larry Gossett since 2005.
 Zahilay campaigned on the expansion of public housing and the replacement of youth incarceration with other methods.
-Gossett, who had also attended Franklin High School and had led his own Black Student Union at the University of Washington, trailed Zahilay in the primary election by a 37 percent margin.
+Gossett trailed Zahilay in the primary election by a 37 percent margin.
 Zahilay defeated Gossett in the November 2019 general election, becoming the youngest member of the King County Council.
-He was sworn in to represent District 2 on January 8, 2020, and was selected to chair the council's Law and Justice Committee.